-Building a higher quality product costs more money but providing warranty also costs money.
+Building a higher quality product costs more money but providing a warranty also costs money.
 The longer a treadmill is supposed to last, the more expensive it is.
 However, providing a longer warranty also costs more since the likelihood of failure goes up over time.
-The higher the quality is, the lower the amount spent on warranty repairs however.
+The higher the quality is, the lower the amount spent on warranty repairs, however.

 Some brands have got it figured out and provide incredibly sturdy treadmills.
-Because they are sturdy, they can provide great warranty as well.
+Because they are sturdy, they can provide a great warranty as well.
 However, these brands often charge quite a bit for their products.

 What’s right for you?

 In the end, you don’t really want to use the warranty.
-You want to get the machine that never breaks.
+You want to get a machine that never breaks.
 No matter how good a warranty is, it’s still a bit of a pain to have to use it.
-You workout schedule has to change for a couple of days, you have to be home for the mechanic to come and possibly you have to wait longer for parts.
+Your workout schedule has to change for a couple of days, you have to be home for the mechanic to come and possibly you have to wait longer for parts.

 That means it’s better to buy a treadmill that actually keeps working instead of one that gets fixed for free.